furtuna-digital/radix-icons-svelte/README.md

 # Radix Icons for Svelte

-A crisp set of 15×15 icons designed by the [WorkOS](https://workos.com) team adapted for Svelte by [Furtuna](https://furtuna.digital) team.
+A crisp set of 15×15 icons designed by the [WorkOS](https://workos.com) team adapted for Svelte by [Furtuna](https://furtuna.digital).

 Visit [icons.radix-ui.com](https://icons.radix-ui.com) to browse the icons.